austenhart/heartslider/README.md

 -   [ ] Add counter (with custom separator, place inside heart-slideshow?)
 -   [ ] Potentially add inner-container to house buttons and counter
 -   [ ] Add support for the <picture> and elements with multiple sources
--   [ ] Fix stutter issue when changing tabs
 -   [ ] Live swipe transition progress
 -   [ ] Use JS bind() function instead of using "\_this" variable
+-   [x] Fix stutter issue when changing tabs
+-   [x] Add type: "dot" option to indicators
+-   [x] Add firstImageLoaded callback
+-   [x] Add progress indicator options (dots or dashes, with fill)
 -   [x] Support for <video>
 -   [x] Remove delay when setting slideshows to paused
 -   [x] Better way to manage multiple slideshows